ZuseZ4/rust-project-goals/src/2024h2/Rust-for-SciComp.md

 ### Offloading
 - We try to provide a safe, simple and opaque offloading interface.
 - The "unit" of offloading is a function.
-- We try to not expose explicit data movement if Ownership gives us enough information.
+- We try to not expose explicit data movement if ownership gives us enough information.
-- Users can offload functions which contains parallel CPU code, but do not have final control over how the paralelism will be translated to co-processors.
+- Users can offload functions that contain parallel CPU code, but do not have final control over how the paralelism will be translated to co-processors.
-- We accept that hand-written CUDA/ROCm/..
-Kernels might be faster, but actively try to reduce differences.
+- We accept that hand-written CUDA/ROCm/.. kernels might be faster, but actively try to reduce differences.
 - We accept that we might need to provide additional control to the user to guide parallelism, if performance differences remain unacceptable large.
 - Offloaded code might not return exact same values as code executed on the CPU.
 We will work with t-(opsem?) to develop clear rules.

 ### Autodiff
-- We try to provide a fast autodiff interface which supports most autodiff features relevant for Scientific Computing.
+- We try to provide a fast autodiff interface that supports most autodiff features relevant for Scientific Computing.
 - The "unit" of autodiff is a function.
 - We acknowledge our responability since user-implemented autodiff without compiler knowledge might struggle to cover gaps in our features.
 - We have a fast solution ("git plumbing") with further optimization opportunities, but need to improve safety and usability ("git porcelain").
 - We need to teach users more about AutoDiff "pitfalls" and provide guides on how to handle them. [https://arxiv.org/abs/2305.07546](paper).
 - We do not support differentiating (inline) assembly.
-Users are expected to write Custom-Derivatives in such cases.
+Users are expected to write "custom derivatives" in such cases.
 - We might refuse to expose certain features if they are too hard to use correctly and provide little gains (e.g. derivatives with respect to global vars).

+### GPU kernels
+- Decouple semantics of correctness (arch-independent) from arch-specific performance optimizations.
+- It should be possible to test "device" functions on the host.

 *Add your [design axioms][da] here.
 Design axioms clarify the constraints and tradeoffs you will use as you do your design work.
 These are most important for project goals where the route to the solution has significant ambiguity (e.g., designing a language feature or an API), as they communicate to your reader how you plan to approach the problem.
 If this goal is more aimed at implementation, then design axioms are less important.
 [Read more about design axioms][da].*